Tang Soo Do: Etymology

 Outside of the Far East, the term "Tang Soo Do" has primarily become synonymous with the Korean martial art promoted by grandmaster Hwang Kee.

 History

-Between 1944 and the Liberation of Korea in 1945, the original schools or kwans of "traditional Taekwondo" were founded in Korea by practitioners who had studied karate and had some exposure to kung-fu.
-At the time, there were five kwans, of which only Chung Do Kwan of Won-kuk Lee and Moo Duk Kwan of Hwang Kee identified their martial arts as Tang Soo Do.
+Between 1944 and Korea's liberation from Japanese rule in 1945, the original schools or kwans of Tang Soo Do were founded in Korea by practitioners who studied Okinawan karate and had exposure to kung-fu. ("traditional Taekwondo") At the time, there were five kwans, of which only Chung Do Kwan of Won-kuk Lee and Moo Duk Kwan of Hwang Kee identified their martial arts as Tang Soo Do.
 Shortly after the Korean War and in 1953, four more offshoot schools formed.
 Of these second-generation kwans, Choi Hong-hi and Nam Tae-hi's Oh Do Kwan and Lee Young-woo's Jung Do Kwan splintered from Chung Do Kwan style of Tang Soo Do.

-In 1950s, to restore national identity after the protracted occupation of Korea by Japanese forces, the Korean government under Syngman Rhee ordered a single organization to be created.